tlevine/www.thomaslevine.com/content/!/brainstorming/index.md

   * "What is broccili?"
   * "What do you mean by 'like'?"
 * Motivation ("Why do you mention that you like broccili?")

+I should add something to this page about [Six Thinking Hats](http://en.wikipedia.org/wiki/Six_Thinking_Hats).